 The City has embarked on a needed “Duval Street Revitalization Study” that will enlist an engineering and planning consultant to help plan the revitalization of the infrastructure or streetscape of Duval.
 The goal of the Project is to “renovate and revitalize Duval Street to increase opportunities for public use as an iconic civic space for leisure, commerce, and tourism; address the infrastructure which will allow for reasonable maintenance frequency and reduce costs to businesses and taxpayers; improve safety for pedestrians and vehicles; and maintain mobility for desired transit operations for all users.”
 The Mayor said she envisions improvements including widening sidewalks and adding planters, benches and water fountains.
 But once we renovate Duval Street, is that enough?
 Or do we need someone to help the businesses and community take advantage of and operate this improved asset?

+(Photo credit for the dining photo: Michael Beattie of the Conch Scooter blog.)
 The businesses themselves are too busy just trying to run their own operations.
 These days that’s harder than ever to do.
 Mom and Pop shops shouldn’t also be expected to figure out how to make all this happen, coordinate with each other and actually do it.
 While the City should certainly set the table and provide services and capital improvements for one of its most important assets, Duval Street, and they do, should they be expected to do all the work or even more work, especially the activities part?
 Or should there be some sort of empowered third party organization that can take responsibility for helping small businesses thrive while liaising with and enhancing what the local government does do?
 There’s actually about 1,000 of these kind of organizations across the U.S.A.
 They’re called business improvement districts or BIDS.
 Would it be helpful to have one in downtown Key West?
 Let’s explore…

 “Downtown success is becoming widespread.
 At its heart is a quiet revolution concerning who takes responsibility for the “operations” of downtown commercial areas.
 Rather than blaming City Hall, hotel operators, theater owners, storekeepers, restaurateurs, service providers, office employers, developers, property owners, and property managers are planning and managing urban services in their neighborhoods.“Larry Houstoun of Larry Houstoun’s Urban Public Spaces & Business Improvement Districts blog